Updated in July 2022.

-- Setting minimal hiring standards.
+- Setting minimal hiring standards

 - Setting minimal standards of performance or conduct.

-- Bringing misconduct or poor performance to another employer’s attention.
+- Bringing misconduct or poor performance to another employer’s attention

-- Establishing an enterprise’s operating hours.
+- Establishing an enterprise’s operating hours

-- Setting deadlines for services.
+- Setting deadlines for services

-- Refusing to allow another employer’s work to continue performing work under a contract.
+- Refusing to allow another employer’s work to continue performing work under a contract

-- Maintaining standards that are required by government regulation.
+- Maintaining standards that are required by government regulation

-To minimize the perception of a joint employer scenario for staffing agency customers, it is recommended that the staffing agency retain exclusive control over their assigned workers’ pay and work schedules, as well as managing any conversations around counseling or termination of the temporary/contract employee.
-Further, when approached by a staffing agency’s assigned temporary/contract worker on issues around pay, requests for modified work schedules, or notifications of upcoming personal appointments, staffing agency customers should redirect the assigned worker to their employer, the staffing agency.
+To minimize the perception of a joint employer scenario for your business, it is recommended that the staffing firm retain exclusive control over their assigned workers’ pay and work schedules, as well as managing any conversations around counseling or termination of the contract employee.
+Further, if you are approached by a staffing agency’s assigned contract worker on issues around pay, requests for modified work schedules, or notifications of upcoming personal appointments, you should redirect the assigned worker to their employer, the staffing agency.